15thAnniversary ~ Lyell Gustin Recital Series 2019

 Wednesday, April 3, at 7:30 p.m.

 Co-presented with Prairie Debut, this recital features a quartet described as having “a maturity and cohesion rivaling the best string quartets in the world” (Musical Toronto).

-Formed in 2013 at the Banff Centre for Arts and Creativity’s Chamber Music Residency, the Quartet has won many awards, including grand prize in the Chamber Music Yellow Springs Competition, and prizes at the M-Prize and Bordeaux international competitions.
-Having recently completed a residency at Rice University’s Shepherd School of Music in Houston, Texas, the group is now the fellowship quartet-in-residence at Yale University School of Music.
-The Quartet—violinists Luri Lee and Emily Kruspe, violist Hezekiah Leung and cellist Jonathan Lo–appeared in Carnegie Hall and Wigmore Hall in 2018, and after the Saskatoon recital, will be en route to Europe to perform and record.
+The Rolston String Quartet, formed in 2013 at the Banff Centre for Arts and Creativity’s Chamber Music Residency, has won many awards, including grand prize in the Chamber Music Yellow Springs Competition, and prizes at M-Prize and Bordeaux international competitions.
+Having completed a residency at Rice University’s Shepherd School of Music in Houston, Texas, the group is now the fellowship quartet-in-residence at Yale University School of Music.
+Rolston String Quartet–violinists Luri Lee and Emily Kruspe, violist Hezekiah Leung, and cellist Jonathan Lo–appeared in Carnegie Hall and Wigmore Hall in 2018, and after the Saskatoon recital, will be en route to Europe to perform and record.

 David Jalbert, pianist

 A virtuoso with a warm, elegant style and wide-ranging repertoire, David Jalbert is among the elite of a new generation of classical musicians; he was recently named by the CBC among the 15 best Canadian pianists of all time.

 At the keyboard, David Jalbert dazzles audiences, critics, and the press, who have called him “a deeply musical pianist” (Cleveland Plain Dealer) with “musical imagination, phenomenal technique, and an unerring lightness of being” (Toronto Star), whose “piano playing is remarkable for its sweep, confidence, sensitivity, power and colour...”
 (Fanfare).